 Sessions: 8, 48

-Sarah Kanowski is a presenter of the Books and Arts program on ABC RN.
+Sarah Kanowski is a presenter of Conversations on ABC Radio.
 Her essays have appeared in Griffith Review, The Monthly and Australian Book Review.

 Sessions: 21, 29, 96

 Kon Karapanagiotidis founded the Asylum Seeker Resource Centre at age 28.
 He was won numerous awards including an OAM.
 His memoir is The Power of Hope.

 An Arakwal Bumberbin Bundjalung woman and proud mother and grandmother, Delta is passionate about sharing her culture and protecting Country.

 Tom Keneally won the Booker Prize in 1982 with Schindler's Ark.
 His novels, Bring Larks and Heroes and Three Cheers for the Paraclete won the Miles Franklin Award.